-Say hello to Facebook promoted posts.
+Say hello to boosted posts with Facebook promoted posts.

 The Scoop on a Facebook Promoted Post

 - Gain the attention of fans that no longer see posts in their news feed

-This gives you increased exposure by placing it in the news feed of more fans and friends of fans than typically reached.
+This gives you increased exposure by placing your page in the news feed of more fans and friends of fans than typically reached.